jamesknelson/react-black-triangle/README.md

 - Bask in the glory of your creation
 - Don't forget to commit your changes and push to bitbucket or github!

+Show your friends

+- Run `gulp dist` to output a web-ready build of your app to `dist`

 ## Structure

 ### Model